Trip 075 - September 24-25, 2014 (Wednesday-Thursday)

 Peaches & Crème Falls BC Canada

-waterfall turns into Peach Creek, which you did not cross.
+where the waterfall turns into Peach Creek, which we did not cross.
 By the way,

 there isn't much to see along G-Main further down the road, though it's